Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Modular Arithmetic Problems/L _ Find unit digit of x raised to power y.md

-/*

-Find unit digit of x raised to power y
+# Find unit digit of x raised to power y

 Given two numbers x and y, find unit digit of xy.

 Input  : x = 2, y = 1

 Output : 2

-Explanation
-2^1 = 2 so units digit is 2.
+Explanatio : 2^1 = 2 so units digit is 2.

-Input : x = 4, y = 2
-Output : 6
-Explanation
-4^2 = 16 so units digit is 6.

 Method 1 (Simple) Compute value of x^y and find its last digit